Skip to content Skip to footer

 Research data terms

-Some of the terms used in the context of data management plans and research data managment might need explanation.
+Some of the terms used in the context of data management plans and research data management might need explanation.
 We try to adhere to the following definitions.

 For Norwegian translations, consult the NO-RDA Termliste for forskningsdatahåndtering.

-Key research data management terms explained (alphabetical order, non-exaustive)
+Key research data management terms explained (alphabetical order, non-exhaustive)

 Archiving